Tax in retirement - what you need to know

 Transition to retirement

 While some people jump straight into retirement, others choose to transition into it.
-The possibilities of work hours, amount salary sacrificed and income drawn from the transition to retirement income stream (TRIS) are limited only by your imagination.
+There are a number of variations to the number of work hours, amounts salary sacrificed and income drawn from the transition to retirement income stream (TRIS), limited by your concessional contribution caps and the following rules relating to TRIS accounts.

 Under the rules, you may be able to convert some or all of your accumulated super benefits into a TRIS once you reach your preservation age.